Using the DAQ with Bluesky¶

 The daq will automatically be returned to whatever state it was in before

-.
+running the bluesky plan.
 This means if you start from a disconnected

 state, we will disconnect, if you start from a running state we will return